CopernicaMarketingSoftware/Documentation/MarketingSuite/magento-integration/object/magento.md

 ## Examples

-To list couple of new products inside newsletter (let's say product number 455, 444 and 466) we can use following code:
+To list a couple of new products inside a newsletter (let's say product number 455, 444 and 466) we can use following code:

 ```